Why Poland?

 In an article printed in Evangelical Missions Quarterly; April 2004, one country topped the list for having a need for church planting missionaries.
 That country is Poland.

-• Based on the “N” Formula, Poland is 10,000 times more needy than Papua New Guinea or over 200 times more so than Mexico.
+• Based on the “N”* Formula, Poland is 10,000 times needier than Papua New Guinea or over 200 times more so than Mexico.
 There are cities in other countries with more missionaries than all of Poland.

 • As a percentage of the population, there are 4 times less Evangelical Christians living in Poland than there are in Saudi Arabia.